shawrajdeep00/java_to_python_parser/README.md

 The project consists of three main scripts:

-1. **'main.py'**: The main script to orchestrate the conversion process.
+1. **'main.py'**: The main script implementing the conversion process.
 2. **'json_schema_to_python.py'**: Contains functions to process JSON schemas and generate Python class definitions.
 3. **'java_to_json_schema.py'**: Contains functions to parse Java code and convert it into a JSON schema.